 Residency in Malta

 There are several residence programmes in Malta, according to nationality and the basis upon which one is applying.
 The Ordinary Residence Programme applies to European Union, European Economic Area nationals, as well as nations from Switzerland, Liechtenstein, Norway and Iceland.
-It is a programme which lasts 4 – 6 weeks.
+It is a programme which takes 4 – 6 weeks.
 Third country nationals wishing to work in Malta should apply for a single permit or work permit, which would normally take 2 – 3 months to be issued.

 Because Malta is within the Schengen Area, residency allows freedom of movement within the said area.
 Under the residency programmes, eligible dependents may also be covered depending on the residency programme undertaken.